Akron, Ohio: Neighborhoods

 Akron consists of 21 neighborhoods, with an additional three that are unincorporated but recognized within the city.
 The neighborhoods of the city differ in design largely because of expansions such as town merging, annexation, housing construction in various time periods, and rubber era.

 Maple Valley covers the west end of Copley Road, before reaching I-77.
 Along this strip are several businesses using the name, as well as the Maple Valley Branch of the Akron-Summit County Public Library.
 Spicertown falls under the blanket of University Park, this term is used frequently to describe the student-centered retail and residential area around East Exchange and Spicer streets, near the University of Akron.
 West Hill is roughly bounded by West Market Street on the north, West Exchange Street on the south, Downtown on the East, and Rhodes Avenue on the west.
 It features many stately older homes, particularly in the recently recognized Oakdale Historic District.

 Suburbs

 Akron's suburbs include Barberton, Cuyahoga Falls, Fairlawn, Green, Hudson, Mogadore, Montrose-Ghent, Munroe Falls, Norton, Silver Lake, Stow, and Tallmadge.
 Akron formed Joint Economic Development Districts with Springfield, Coventry, Copley, and Bath (in conjunction with Fairlawn) townships.

 Demographics

-According to census data from 2010 to 2014, the median income for a household in the city was $34,139.
-The per capita income for the city was $17,596.
-About 26.7% of persons were in poverty.

 The population of the Akron metropolitan area was 702,219 in 2020.
 Akron is also part of the larger Cleveland-Akron-Canton combined statistical area, which was the 15th largest in the country with a population of over 3.5 million residents.
 Akron experienced a significant collapse in population having lost over one third (34.6%) of its population between 1960 and 2020.

 Although Akron is in northern Ohio, where the Inland North dialect is expected, its settlement history puts it in the North Midland dialect area.
 Some localisms that have developed include devilstrip, which refers to the grass strip between a sidewalk and street.